Otros Ejercicios

 Take me back to when

-I found my heart and it here
+I found my heart and broke it here

-Made friends and the years
+and them through the years

 I can't wait to go home